 We do not run a separate children’s competition, as many of the youngsters are as good as the adults.
 The Steve Monk Memorial Competition has three times been won by under-16s: in 2005 teenager Jessica Chilvers won and in 2011 and 2013 it was won by Ella Beal aged 11 and 13.
 In 2012 eight year old Alfie Matthews won Best Newcomer.

-The event is free, but we do try and sell you a programme and some raffle tickets in order to cover costs and maybe raise some extra for the Trust.
-Donations of raffle prizes are gratefully received, either before the date, or on the day.
+In previous years, the event has been free, but we have sold programmes and some raffle tickets in order to cover costs and maybe raise some extra for the Trust.

-The day is usually enhanced by a few tunes, songs, and food and even a bit of beer!
-There is an introduction to stepdancing at around 2pm, and then there are two competitions open to all-comers, starting at around 3pm.
+The day is usually enhanced by a few tunes, songs and even a bit of beer!
+There is an introduction to stepdancing at around 2pm, a workshop to anyone who wants to have a go and then there are two competitions open to all-comers.
 It’s a very informal day, when you are assured of seeing some of the best dancers around, and if you would like to have a go, it’s a good chance to do so, even if you’ve never done so before!

 Steve Monk Memorial Competition